3 Key Takeaways from the 'Equipping Students to Thrive in the New World of Work' Report

 Whilst teachers are still the #1 go-to for students when it comes to learning new skills daily (50%), websites (48%) and Tik Tok (42%) aren't too far behind.
 In fact, Tik Tok actually ranked higher than parents (39%).
 This made me nervous to begin with (because despite being on the cusp of Gen Y & Gen Z, I'm not across Tik Tok)...
 However, I now see it as an indication of young people's willingness to take ownership of their learning, as well as a key insight into how they like to learn too.

-- Kirstene Ciappara, Co-Founder & Head of Education at myDESIGN Education
+- Kirstene Ciappara, Co-Founder & Managing Director at myDESIGN Education